drduh/macOS-Security-and-Privacy-Guide/README.md

 #### dnsmasq

-Install and use [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to cache replies, prevent upstreaming queries for unqualified names, and even block entire TLDs.
+Among other features, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) is able to cache replies, prevent upstreaming queries for unqualified names, and block entire TLDs.

-Use it in combination with `dnscrypt` to also encrypt outgoing DNS traffic.
+Use in combination with `dnscrypt` to additionally encrypt outgoing DNS traffic.

 If you don't wish to use `dnscrypt`, you should at least use DNS [not provided](http://bcn.boulder.co.us/~neal/ietf/verisign-abuse.html) [by your ISP](http://hackercodex.com/guide/how-to-stop-isp-dns-server-hijacking/).
 Two popular alternatives are [Google DNS](https://developers.google.com/speed/public-dns/) and [OpenDNS](https://www.opendns.com/home-internet-security/).

 [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is a set of extensions to DNS which provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity.
 All answers from DNSSEC protected zones are digitally signed.
 The signed records are authenticated via a chain of trust, starting with a set of verified public keys for the DNS root-zone.
 The current root-zone trust anchors may be downloaded [from IANA website](https://www.iana.org/dnssec/files).
 There are a number of resources on DNSSEC, but probably the best one is [dnssec.net website](http://www.dnssec.net).

-Install `dnsmasq` and edit the configuration
+Install dnsmasq:

     brew install dnsmasq --with-dnssec

     mkdir -p /usr/local/etc

     cp /usr/local/opt/dnsmasq/dnsmasq.conf.example /usr/local/etc/dnsmasq.conf

+Edit the configuration:

     vim /usr/local/etc/dnsmasq.conf

 Have a look through the commented-out options.
-Here are a few recommended settings to enable,
+Here are a few recommended settings to enable:

     # Forward queries to dnscrypt on localhost
     server=127.0.0.1#5355